 Under ASC 326, the Company changed its policy for assessing credit losses to include consideration of a broader range of information to estimate credit losses over the life of its financial assets.
-As of March 31, 2020 the financial assets of the Company within the scope of the assessment comprised trade accounts receivable ([AR]) and unbilled trade accounts receivable.
-Unbilled trade accounts receivable ([VAR]) is reflected in Other Current Assets on the Company condensed Consolidated Balance Sheets and was \$1.9 million as of March 31, 2020 and December 31, 2019.
+As of June 30, 2020, the financial assets of the Company within the scope of the assessment comprised trade accounts receivable ("AR") and unbilled trade accounts receivable.
+Unbilled trade accounts receivable ("UAR") is reflected in Other Current Assets on the Company's Condensed Consolidated Balance Sheets and was \$2.0 million as of June 30, 2020 and December 31, 2019.

 The Company uses the aging method to estimate its expected credit losses on AR and UAR.
 In order to estimate expected credit losses, the Company assessed recent historical experience, current economic conditions and any reasonable and supportable forecasts to identify risk characteristics that are shared within the financial asset.
-These risk characteristics are then use to bifurcate the aging method into risk pools.
+These risk characteristics are then used to bifurcate the aging method into risk pools.
 Historical credit loss for each risk pool is then applied to the current period aging as presented in the identified risk pools to determine the needed reserve allowance.
 In the absence of current economic conditions and/or forecasts that may affect future credit losses, the Company has determined that recent historical experience provides the best basis for estimating credit losses.
-As of March 31, 2020 the Company estimates the life of its AR as 55-65 days.
-This estimate is based on the Company[]s historical experience for days sales outstanding ([DSO[]).
+As of June 30, 2020, the Company estimates the life of its AR as 50-60 days.
+This estimate is based on the Company's historical experience for days sales outstanding ("DSO").

 The information obtained from assessing historical experience, current economic conditions and reasonable and supportable forecasts were used to identify risk characteristics that can affect future credit loss experience.
 The historical analysis yielded one material risk factor, the geographical location of the customer.
-Specifically, historical experience showed that AR that was due from customers in the Asia Pacific region had experienced more credit losses than the other geographic areas listed in footnote 12.
-Europe and Japan had significantly less credit loss experience when compared to Asia Pacific while North America scredit loss experience was commensurate with the proportion of total AR that North America AR comprised.
+Specifically, historical experience showed that AR that was due from customers in the Asia Pacific region had experienced more credit losses than the other geographic areas listed in Note 12.
+Europe and Japan had significantly less credit loss experience when compared to Asia Pacific while North America's credit loss experience was commensurate with the proportion of total AR that North America's AR comprised.
 There were no other significant risk characteristics identified in the review of historical experience.

-The Company s assessment of current economic conditions and reasonable and supportable forecasts included an assessment of customer industries affected by COVID-19.
+The Company's assessment of current economic conditions and reasonable and supportable forecasts included an assessment of customer industries affected by COVID-19.
 Based on available information, the Company identified the following customer industries as being significantly affected by COVID-19, in no particular order: restaurants, hospitality, tourism, sports, travel and consumer goods.
 The Company assessed the relevant and supportable information available and estimated and recorded approximately \$0.2 million increase in the provision for credit losses due to COVID-19.
 The Company will continue to assess the COVID-19 risk to its AR for the duration of the pandemic.

-The following details the changes in the Company sreserve allowance for estimated credit losses for AR for the period:
+The following details the changes in the Company's reserve allowance for estimated credit losses for AR for the period:

-Lo e for Credit sses usands)
+Allowance for r Credit Losses

+(in the ousands)

 Balance as of December 31, 2019 \$ 904

-Current provision for credit losses 228
+Current provision for credit losses 310

-Write-offs against allowance (439)
+Write-offs against allowance (563)

 Recoveries

-Balance as of March 31, 2020 \$ 693
+Balance as of June 30, 2020 \$ 651